Ghosting an Innovator: How 2024 Has Exposed the Dark Underbelly of French Acadian Cultural Gatekeepers

 Theriault’s work, which intersects with digital art, music, and Acadian history, offers a fresh perspective that challenges the status quo.
 His projects are deeply rooted in Acadian identity but speak to a broader, global narrative of cultural hybridity, technology, and artistic freedom.
 Instead of embracing this new wave of creativity, the cultural oligarchs have chosen to suppress it, fearing that it could undermine their carefully curated version of Acadian heritage.

-This year has made it clear that the battle lines have been drawn between those who seek to preserve a stagnant, exclusionary version of Acadian culture and those, like Theriault, who are pushing the boundaries of what it means to be Acadian in the 21st century.
+This year has made it clear that the battle lines have been drawn between those who seek to preserve a stagnant, exclusionary version of Acadian culture and those, like Theriault, pushing the boundaries of what it means to be Acadian in the 21st century.

 A Closing Reflection: The Truth Must Be Told